What is error 502 bad gateway and how to solve it?

 define( 'WP_DEBUG_DISPLAY', false );

-In general, the generated entries are usually stored in the wp-content directory .
+In general, the generated entries are usually stored in the wp-content directory.

 Method 6: Restart backend services

-Have you understood what the error 502 consists of and the possible solutions that can be applied?
+Have you understood what error 502 consists of and the possible solutions that can be applied?
 If you have any questions, leave a comment and I’ll try to help you.
 Do you think I have forgotten something or do you have more ideas to diagnose and fix a 502 error?

 Tech Crazee is a website came up with a great content on all multiple niche like business, technology, finance and more.
 Tech Crazee studies, analyze's and presents before publishing in this website.
 We the Tech Crazee team established a platform to build a proper and trustful medium with the internet world and the people.